 I’m doing five meetings a week to this day.
 It was the best gift anyone has ever given me.
 It saved me from a life of turmoil and pain.
 In these meetings they say the miracle God bestows upon us is a life of being sober and clean.
 God gave me a miracle, a Christian organisation who introduced me to AA which saved me from a path of destruction of addiction.

 I’m still learning, but I now know I’ll get there with hope, faith and trust.
-I’m so thankful for all my supports and especially for PNM.
+I’m so thankful for all my supports and especially for Prison Network.
 Thank you so much for everything!”